Filament rotation in the California L1482 cloud: Conclusions

-Specifically, the observed velocity flip across the filament may be related to the flip in the magnetic field observed in California on larger scales \citep[][]{tahani2018}.
-Comparison to turbulence simulations (which do not show rotation in filaments), observations of lower mass filaments (which also do not show rotation), previous results in Orion~A, constraints from e.g., the G035 filament, together lead to the suggestion that high mass (M $\sim 10^5$\,\msun) clouds host rotating filaments that may be more common than previously thought.
-In this hypothesis, these structures must undergo angular momentum evolution (e.g., \Citealt{hennebelle18} and references therein), in order to collapse as they progress toward full-blown star cluster formation.
+Comparison to turbulence and MHD simulations (which do not show rotation in filaments), observations of lower mass filaments (which also do not show rotation, see the related discussion in \S~\ref{sect:discussion}), previous results in Orion~A, constraints from e.g., the G035 filament, together lead to the suggestion that high mass (M $\sim 10^5$\,\msun) clouds host rotating filaments that may be more common than previously thought.
+In this hypothesis, these structures must undergo angular momentum evolution (e.g., \Citealt{hennebelle18} and references therein), for example losing angular momentum through rotation, in order to collapse as they progress toward star cluster formation.

-Future observational work should include scrutiny of larger portions of California to more broadly characterize the gas kinematics.
-Observations that trace the magnetic field on filament scales, particularly Zeeman, are essential for obtaining further constraints on field geometry and strength.
-Scrutiny of the YSO and stellar kinematics, including radial velocities, and their possible link to the cloud kinematics, will explore the link between the stellar and gas content.
-Outside California and Orion~A, it is imperative to kinematically characterize other high-mass filaments like G28.37$+$0.07 \citep[][]{kong19}.
+We speculate that the observed velocity flip across the filament on small scales may be related to the flip in the magnetic field observed in California on far larger scales \citep[][]{tahani2018}.
+We emphasize that the connection between the large scale signatures of field geometry and the small scale velocity features detected here are not presently understood.
+Hence, further investigation into the scale dependence of the magnetic field strengths and geometries are essential.
+Moreover, future observational work should include scrutiny of larger portions of California to more broadly characterize the gas kinematics.
+Wide-field observations that trace magnetic fields on filament scales (capturing scales of $\lesssim$0.1~pc to $\gtrsim$10~pc and cloud scales, including Zeeman when possible, are essential for obtaining further constraints on both field geometry and strength.
+Constraining gas kinematics in combination with constraints for the magnetic field is critical.
+Scrutiny of the YSO and stellar kinematics, including radial velocities, and their possible link to the cloud kinematics, will explore the link between the stellar and gas content \citep[][]{stutz16}.
+Besides California and Orion~A, it is imperative to kinematically characterize other high-mass filaments like e.g., G28.37$+$0.07 \citep[][]{kong19}.
 Finally, numerical work should focus on molecular line modeling of the velocity field of "zig-zag'' filaments to elucidate the 3D structure filaments that have a significant degree of rotation \citep[see e.g.,][]{reissl18a,reissl18b}.